 With over two million subscribers, Marty Schwartz might have the biggest guitar lesson channel on YouTube, and for good reason.
 Marty has been uploading guitar lessons since 2005, teaching you how to play all your favourite guitar songs, from Led Zepplin to Nirvana.

-His lessons focus on getting you up and running with the main riffs of your favourite songs so you can start playing along and having fun as quickly as possible.
+His lessons focus on getting you up and running with the main riffs of your favorite songs so you can start playing along and having fun as quickly as possible.